 KMUZ- Celtic Music Hour Celtic Calendar.
-Celtic Music Hour airs on KMUZ Friday nights, 7:00 – 8:00 pm and is hosted by Ann & Beth.
+Celtic Music Hour airs on KMUZ Friday nights, 7:00 – 8:00 p.m. and is hosted by our very own Ann & Beth.
+KMUZ rebroadcasts on Tuesdays at 10 a.m. if you miss the Friday night show.
 If you can’t listen on the radio you can stream them at http://kmuz.org

 I am going to try and post information about new dances that we try (and maybe some old favorites) to the website.
 Here’s a new dance we will be trying out tonight, compliments of our friends at Frolicking Meese Ceili Dancers, who dance in Bend.
 Check them out at frolickingmeese.weebly.com